opensafely/documentation/docs/getting-started/tutorial/create-a-github-repository/index.md

 1. Click **Create repository from template**
 1. The new GitHub repository will take a moment to initialise, as it is running some setup in background.
-Wait about 1 minute, then reload the page, and you should see the README displayed now reflects the name you gave to the new repository.
+Wait about 1 minute, then reload the page, and you should see that the README displayed now reflects the name you gave to the new repository.

-   If you see `${GITHUB_REPOSITORY_NAME}` in your README, the repo is not yet initialised, wait a few seconds longer and reload.
+   If you see `${GITHUB_REPOSITORY_NAME}` in your README, the repo is not yet initialised; wait a few seconds longer and reload.

 ---